Alcoholism is a progressive disease that is described by various stages. Its progression may take more or less time

-Those who develop a drug or alcohol addiction often display other types of addictive behavior prior to becoming an alcoholic.
+Those who develop a drug or alcohol addiction often display other types of addictive behavior.
 As alcohol consumption begins, there is no alcoholic behavior observed.
 Alcohol consumption is typically one to two drinks daily.
 The body begins to develop a tolerance for alcohol, and the individual may be able to function with very little side effects.
 This is followed by high-risk use.
 He or she begins to develop the first signs of abuse.
 Non-social drinking becomes more frequent and the consumption increases.
 Drinking often results in poor choices that endanger the alcoholic and those around them.

 Start Your Journey to Recovery with Northbound

 Alcoholics frequently suffer from impaired liver function and a higher risk of sexually transmitted diseases.
 They often have legal problems such as driving under the influence.
 Alcoholics are also prone to be involved in violent crimes.
 This is usually the point where family and friends begin to recognize there is a problem, and alcoholics begin to feel guilty about drinking.
-They normally begin to hide their drinking.
+They normally start to hide their drinking.
 The individual may change locations where they drink to avoid people they know.

 A Progressive Disease